harness/developer-hub/docs/continuous-integration/get-started/ci-subscription-mgmt.md

 * 1000 macOS build minutes consumes 60000 cloud credits.
 * Using multiple machines that utilize 500 Linux, 4-core build minutes and 1000 macOS build minutes, a total of 61000 cloud credits are consumed.

+To learn how to change resource class, please see [Using resource classes](/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure#using-resource-classes)

 ### Credit allowance by plan tier

 Plan credits can be consumed by all users within the account registered to run builds on Harness Cloud.

-Free plans receive 2000 free credits every month.
-Any free credits that are unused at the end of the month expire automatically and do not roll over from one month to the next.

-Customers on paid (**Team** or **Enterprise**) plans can purchase credits via credit packages.
-These purchased credits can be rolled over from one month to the next, but generally expire one year from the date the credit package was originally purchased, or, if you have signed an Order Form with Harness, the credits expire on the date stated on your Order Form.
+Customers on paid plans can purchase credits via credit packages.
+These purchased credits can be rolled over from one month to the next, but generally expire one year from purchase, unless specified otherwise in signed an Order Form with Harness.

 Harness notifies you when you are running low on cloud credits, and Harness can invoice in arrears for overages.
 For more information, go to [Credit overages (overuse)](#credit-overages-overuse).

-Free plans require credit card validation to use Harness Cloud.
-If you don't want to provide a credit card, you can use [local runner build infrastructure](/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure).
+Free plans may require credit card validation to use Harness Cloud.
+If you don't want to provide a credit card, you can use [local runner build infrastructure](/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure) with your free plan.

 ### Usage limits